 Next, you’ll gather all 1099-DIVs and other documents reporting dividends.
 You’ll record the name of each payer and the corresponding amount, as you did for interest.
 This time though, there is nothing to subtract.

 The total amount of dividends received is recorded on the Schedule B and line 9a of your Form 1040.
 If either of those totals exceed $1,500, or if you had a foreign account or were involved with a foreign trust, you’ll have to fill out the third and final part of Schedule B.

 For this portion of the schedule, you need only answer a few questions.

-- Did you have any foreign accounts during the year, in which case you’ll need to list the country?
+- Did you have any foreign accounts during the year?
+If so, you’ll need to list the country.

-- Did you receive a distribution from, or were grantor of or transferor to, a foreign trust?
+- Did you receive a distribution from, or were you a grantor of or transferor to, a foreign trust?